Qanat: Oman

+These systems enabled large scale agriculture to flourish in a dryland environment.
+According to UNESCO, some 3,000 aflaj are still in use in Oman today; they date back to AD 500, but archaeological findings suggest that irrigation was already practiced in Oman from 2500 BC onward.
+Nizwa, the former capital city of Oman, was built around a falaj which is in use to this day.
+In July 2006, five representative examples of these irrigation systems were inscribed as a World Heritage Site.

 Pakistan

 In Pakistan qanat irrigation system is endemic only in Balochistan.
 The major concentration is in the north and northwest along the Pakistan-Afghanistan border and oasis of Makoran division.
-The Karez system of the Balochistan desert is on the Tentative List for future World Heritage Sites in Pakistan.
+The karez system of the Balochistan desert is on the tentative list for future world heritage sites in Pakistan.

 The acute shortage of water resources give water a decisive role in the regional conflicts arose in the course of history of Balochistan.
-Therefore, in Balochistan, the possession of water resources is more important than ownership of land itself.
+Therefore, in Balochistan, the possession of water resources is more important than ownership of land.
 Hence afterward a complex system for the collection, channeling and distribution of water was developed in Balochistan.
 Similarly, the distribution and unbiased flow of water to different stockholders also necessitate the importance of different societal classes in Balochistan in general and particularly in Makoran.

-For instance, sarrishta (literally, head of the chain) is responsible for administration of channel.
+For instance, sarrishta, literally, head of the chain, is responsible for administration of channel.
 He normally owns the largest water quota.
 Under sarrishta, there are several heads of owners issadar who also possessed larger water quotas.
 The social hierarchy within Baloch society of Makoran depends upon the possession of largest quotas of water.
 The role of sarrishta in some cases hierarchical and passing from generations within the family and he must have the knowledge of the criteria of unbiased distribution of water among different issadar.

 The sharing of water is based on a complex indigenous system of measurement depends upon time and space particularly to the phases of moon; the hangams.
 Based on seasonal variations and share of water the hangams are apportioned among various owners over period of seven or fourteen days.
 However, in some places, instead of hangam, anna used which is based on twelve-hour period for each quota.
 Therefore, if a person own 16 quotas it means that he is entitled for water for eight days in high seasons and 16 days in winter when water level went down as well as expectation of winter rain (Baharga) in Makran region.
 The twelve-hour water quota again subdivided into several sub-fractions of local measuring scales such as tas or pad (Dr Gul Hasan Pro VC LUAWMS, 2 day National conference on Kech).

 The Chagai district is in the north west corner of Balochistan, Pakistan, bordering with Afghanistan and Iran.
 Qanats, locally known as Kahn, are found more broadly in this region.
 They are spread from Chaghai district all the way up to Zhob district.